-Is your e-commerce conversion rate dropping?
-Don’t worry, you’re not the only one!
-As per the most recent survey and studies in 2020, the average conversion rate of e-commerce websites is 2.86%.
-However, if your conversion rate is falling below 2%, you should be worried about the impact.
+Is your eCommerce conversion rate dropping?
+Don’t worry; you’re not the only one!
+As per the most recent survey and studies in 2020, the average conversion rate of eCommerce websites is 2.86%.
+However, you should worry about the impact if your conversion rate falls below 2%.

-Are you using the right conversion tools?
-How about your e-commerce website’s speed?
+Are you using the correct conversion tools?
+How about your eCommerce website’s speed?
 Did you try to combine SEO and CRO?
 Do visitors easily find what they are looking for when they land on your website?
 Is the checkout process simple?

-All these aspects and factors have to be considered while trying to enhance your e-commerce conversion strategy.
+These aspects and factors must be considered while enhancing your e-commerce conversion strategy.
 To help you understand better, let’s get into the details one by one.

-Top five e-commerce conversion rate optimization tactics you can implement to improve conversions:
+Top 5 eCommerce conversion rate optimization tactics you can implement to improve conversions

 Thanks to technology, there are a plethora of tools out there that you can use to improve conversions and increase sales.
 One of the most crucial tools is the conversion analysis tool.
-You want to know your present conversion issues prior to knowing what you should test.
+You want to know your present conversion issues before knowing what you should test.

 Heat-mapping tools such as HotJar can help you understand how your users interact with your site.
-The analysis tool can capture between 1,000 and 10,000 pageviews and give you an aggregate analysis.
-It can also offer session recording to analyze customer behavior in real-time.
+The analysis tool can capture between 1,000 and 10,000 page views and give you an aggregate analysis.
+It can also offer session recordings to analyze customer behavior in real-time.

-Google Analytics is another excellent tool for combined sessions, goal, and event tracking.
-You will be able to find out behaviors, including how visitors discovered your website, session of visits, demographics, and whether the visitors are returning or new.
+Google Analytics is another excellent tool for combined sessions, goals, and event tracking.
+You will be able to discover behaviors, including how visitors found your website, session visits, demographics, and whether the visitors are returning or new.

-All these findings can help you to choke out an enhanced conversion strategy for your e-commerce platform.
+These findings can help you choke out an enhanced conversion strategy for your e-commerce platform.

-Maintain a website speed loading speed of fewer than 4 seconds
+Maintain a website loading speed of fewer than 4 seconds

 Yes, website speed matters.
 If you look at the stats, one in four visitors will leave your site if it takes more than four seconds to load.
 And one-second delay can reduce customer satisfaction by 16%.

-Shared hosting is only suitable for small startups with fewer products.
+Shared hosting (Hostgator's a good example) is only suitable for small startups with fewer products.
 If you have lots of products in your store, opt for VPS hosting that offers some dedicated shares of the server resources though you will still be sharing one hosting with numerous sites.

-Or else, do what many medium to large businesses are doing and get you a dedicated server.
+Or else, do what many medium to large businesses do and get you a dedicated server.
 Though expensive, you will have complete control over your hosting, and it will significantly improve your site speed.

-Apart from that, you can try limiting your website page size to speed up your site.
+You can also try limiting your website page size to speed up your site.

 Here are some essential tips to limit webpage size and boost the page load speed: